 - food supplements packaged for the final consumer, that contain small amounts (in total less than 20%) of processed animal products other than meat products

-Food business operators are reminded that it is their responsibility to ensure any foodstuffs they want to import comply with EU and national rules in place to protect public and animal health.
-Importers should satisfy themselves that any composite products coming to the UK comply with the import conditions as set out in Decision 2007/275/EC and Regulation 28/2012.
+Food business operators are reminded that it is their responsibility to ensure any foodstuffs they want to import comply with national rules in place to protect public and animal health.
+Importers should satisfy themselves that any composite products coming to GB comply with the import conditions as set out in Decision 2007/275/EC and Regulation 28/2012.
 It is worth remembering that where a safeguard control applies, for instance Indian aquaculture, to the processed products of animal origin, it would also apply to the finished composite product.